RowdyVoyeur/midi-tools/midi-to-command/README.md

 Both ```python-rtmidi``` and ```yaml``` are required to run the ```midi2command.py``` script.

-If you find any rtmidi realted errors, please ensure it is installed by running:
+If you find any rtmidi related errors, please ensure it is installed by running:
 ```
 sudo pip3 install rtmidi
 ```